kellieotto/git-fundamentals/0-3_tracking.md

 $ git commit
 ~~~

-You'll see something like this:
+This will open up your preferred text editor and you'll see something like this:

 ~~~
 # Please enter the commit message for your changes.
 Lines starting